 There is no definite answer to this question.
 Your optimal policy depends on your circumstances, which life insurance company you choose, what your budget is, etc. However, we can tell you that you have several options.

-The two most common options are term life insurance and whole life insurance.
-Term life insurance is the cheaper of the two.
-While term life insurance will cover you for a predetermined amount of time, usually between 10 and 30 years in length.
-Term life insurance only provides death benefit protection.
+The two most common options for life insurance are term life insurance and whole life insurance.
+Term life insurance is typically the more affordable choice.
+With term life insurance, you are covered for a specified duration, usually between 10 and 30 years.
+It exclusively offers death benefit protection.

 Term life insurance is a popular option for those in their 50’s because they may feel they only need to be covered for a short amount of time.
 Maybe there are just a few years left on your mortgage; maybe your children are getting close to becoming financially independent.
 In these cases, a term life insurance plan makes sense.